 - (i) on install, on launch, and on a regular or intermittent basis thereafter to detect or prevent fraudulent or unauthorized use of the software and to report on software demo period activation and the extent of DSP usage, among other things;

 - (ii) to report an error in the functioning of the software;

 - (iii) to: (a) check for updates that are available for download to and installation on the computer and (b) notify UA of the results of installation attempts;

 - (iv) so that UA can deliver content about the software and/or other UA products and services;

-- (v) facilitate your access to content and services that are provided by UA or such third party;
+- (v) to facilitate your access to content and services that are provided by UA or such third party;

-- (vi) upon deactivation of the software.
+- (vi) upon deactivation of the software; and

-Information From Other Sources [1.d]
+Information From Other Sources

+- (a) Advertising Preferences UA offers you choices about receiving interest-based ads from us.
+You can choose not to receive interest-based ads from UA.
+Please visit the appropriate third party advertising provider to learn how to set this preference.
 You can also generally opt-out of receiving personalized ads from third party advertisers and ad networks who are members of the Network Advertising Initiative or who follow the Digital Advertising Alliance's Self-Regulatory Principles for Online Behavioral Advertising by visiting the opt-out pages on the NAI website and DAA website.

 - (b) Communication Preferences.
 You can adjust your communication preferences by clicking the unsubscribe link at the bottom of emails you receive.